Human Papilloma Virus (HPV)

 Luckily, most of the time our immune system is able to fight and clear an HPV infection, even if it is a high risk strain.
 Studies suggest this process takes, on average, 18 months.
 Thus, for most people, an HPV infection goes away over time.
 Smoking specifically impairs the immune response to HPV, so it is particularly important for smokers to quit to improve the body's response to HPV.

 Abstinence: The only way to avoid all forms of HPV infection is to abstain from intimate genital contact, including oral sex.

 Vaccines: There are 3 HPV vaccines currently available in the world, but only Gardasil 9 is available in the United States:

 - Cervarix: protects against high risk strains 16 and 18

 - Gardisil: protects against high risk strains 16 and 18, and low risk strains 6 and 11

 - Gardisil 9: protects against high risk strains 16, 18, and five others, as well as low risk strains 6 and 11

-All vaccines are designed to prevent cervical cancer, and are recommended for both women and men.
-The benefit to men is to protect them from HPV related head and neck and anal cancers, as well as protecting their female partners from cervical cancer.
+All vaccines are designed to prevent cervical cancer, and are recommended for people of all genders.
+The benefit to people without a cervix is to protect them from HPV related head and neck and anal cancers, as well as protecting their partners with a cervix from cervical cancer.

-Gardisil is recommended for both females and males ages 11-26.
+Gardisil is recommended for people of all genders ages 11-26.
 Gardisil 9 may be appropriate for people up to age 45 depending on your risk.
 Talk to a provider at the Student Health Center Medical Clinic to learn more.